awesome-scripts/awesome-userscripts/docs/README.md

 A curated list of Awesome Userscripts.

-User scripts can improve your browsing experience, and open a lot of possibilities to make the sites you visit better by adding features, making them easier to use, or taking out the annoying bits.
+Userscripts can improve your browsing experience, and open a lot of possibilities to make the sites you visit better by adding features, making them easier to use, or taking out the annoying bits.

 # Contents